 Then she descended from al-Safa and when she reached the valley.
 She tucked up her robe and ran in the valley like a person in distress and trouble, till she crossed the valley and reached al-Marwa. where she stood and started looking, expecting to see somebody.
 But she could not see anybody.
 She repeated that (running between Safa and Marwa) seven times.

 “This is the source of the tradition of the walking between them (i.e. Safa and Marwa).
 When she reached Marwa (for the last time) she heard a voice and she asked herself to be quiet and listened attentively.
 She heard the voice again and said, “O (whoever you may be)!

 You have made me hear your voice. have you got something to help me?”
 And she saw an angel at the place of Zam zam, digging the earth with his heel (or his wing), till water flowed from that place.
 She started to make something like a basin around it, using her hand in this way. and started filling her water-skin with water with her hands. and the water started flowing out after she had scooped some of it.”

 Narrated from Ibn Abbaas The Prophet (P.B.U.H) added:

 This act of running between Safa and Marwa by a woman was so much loved by Allah.
-Allah has made running between Safa and Marwa compulsory for every man and Woman who performs Hajj.
-Allah mentioned in Quran:
+Allah has made running between Safa and Marwa compulsory for every man and woman who performs Hajj.
+Allah mentioned in the Quran:

 “Behold!
 Safa and Marwa are among the Symbols of Allah.”
 [Surah Baqara:158]

-Today we drink from Zamzam and it is ever flowing water.
+Today we drink from Zamzam and it is ever-flowing water.
 When you go for Hajj, remember the struggle of this great woman.
-What a great example of Status of women in Islam!!
+What a great example of the Status of women in Islam!!